Chat with us, powered by LiveChat

 What are the Penalties for Assaults in NT?

 The penalties for assault are very severe, and in most cases long-lasting.
-For example, a previous assault conviction will remain on your police checks.
+For example, a previous assault conviction will remain on your nationally coordinated criminal history checks.
 Having such records can hamper your chances at any public or paid venture.

 Furthermore, an assault conviction may also translate to serious fines and imprisonment terms that are not commuted.